Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 _The control plane consists of control or signaling information and is often defined as network intelligence or protocols.
 An example would be CAM tables and STP used by L2 switches for data forwarding.
 Within 802.11 we have the following examples: | Adapative RF or RRM: Where coordinated channel and power settings for multiple APs are provided. |  Roaming Mechanisms:  This provides support for roaming handoffs between APs. | Client and Load Balancing:  Client load and performance metrics are collected and shared between APs to improve the WLAN experience | Mesh Protocols:  WLAN vendors use either L2 or L3 routing protocols to move user data between mesh APs._

 - This plane includes the “control” functions related to effective cooperation and interaction between devices within a network.
 Similar to the management functions, early networks with autonomous APs didn’t share a control plane.
 They shared an Ethernet network for connectivity, but the APs did not communicate with each other to coordinate network control operations.
 WLAN ‘control’lers are now the de facto solution to address the needs of the control plane, where many of these operations are centralized into one device (a controller) that communicates with all of the APs.
 Again, similar to the management plane, multiple controllers pose new challenges, because controllers need a protocol for communications between one another.
 In any case, graceful control of a WLAN is necessary for scalability of any kind.
 Example functions include RRM (channel and power settings for automated networks) coordination, mobility management (such as fast secure roaming and uninterrupted policy and security management during transitions), and load balancing.
 These operations are usually performed within a WLAN controller, though protocols may be used between APs to perform the same. <br> <br>
-    - Example: Adaptive RF, load balancing, roaming handoff and other mechanisms exist on the WLC
+    - `**Example`**: Adaptive RF, load balancing, roaming handoff, band balancing, AP neighbor report, rogue AP report and other mechanisms exist on the WLC

 ---